 The Potential Purpose and Value of Depression

 Depression sometimes has a purpose.
-Especially if you’re compulsive or driven, it can be nature’s way of slowing you down when you’re going too far in one direction.
+Especially if you’re compulsive or driven, it can be nature’s way of slowing you down when you’re racing too far and too fast in one direction.
 Correctly understood, it has potential value.

-While there is much to support this idea of depression having purpose, in this post I’ll be drawing on two very different sources to support it: psychologist and mood researcher Jonathan Rottenberg, and early twentieth century groundbreaking psychiatrist, Carl Jung.
+While there is much to support this idea of depression having purpose, in this post I’ll be drawing on two particular and very different sources to support it: psychologist and mood researcher Jonathan Rottenberg at the University of South Florida, and early twentieth century groundbreaking psychiatrist, Carl Jung.

 Rottenberg has experienced major depression himself, and he’s published a book about the science of low mood: The Depths: The Evolutionary Origins of the Depression Epidemic.
 He shares reams of data to back up the idea that there have been evolutionary benefits for low mood.
 Rottenberg questions the way depression is usually understood.
 He asks: Why is it that we’ve invested such huge resources in treating depression, but so many people are still so depressed?

-Jung didn’t have the data at his disposal that Rottenberg did, but he somehow understood 100 years before that if we look for the potential purpose in “mental illness” we can contend with it in a much more holistic and successful way.
+Jung didn’t have the data at his disposal that Rottenberg and Schroder did, but he still somehow understood, 100 years before, that if we look for the potential purpose in “mental illness” we can contend with it in a more holistic and effective way.

 Both urge us to stop pathologizing depression and start listening to what it’s trying to tell us.
-It’s not a defect but a message.
+It’s not a defect, it’s a message.

 The Evolutionary Benefits of Depression

-Rottenberg’s basic argument is that low mood has had evolutionary benefits that have helped us to survive and develop, so it’s still a part of our psychology.
+Rottenberg’s basic argument is that low mood has had evolutionary benefits that have helped us to survive and develop, so it’s been pretty deeply engrained in us.
 Here are a few of the benefits:

 - It discourages destructive conflict and sensitizes us to social risk.
 This was really important in the conditions in which we evolved: bands of 75 people struggling for survival.
-The better you get along, the more likely you are to survive.
+The better you get along, the more likely you are to survive because you can cooperate in collecting food, and in warding off intruders, those nasty, rule-breaking goons who hadn’t bothered filling out the paperwork to join the United Nations.

 - It discourages wasteful effort.
 When you hit a wall, when persistence becomes a liability, depression forces you to stop digging.
-It reduces the energy that would otherwise be wasted on futile goal pursuit.
+It reduces the energy that would otherwise be wasted on futile goal pursuits such as trying to get everyone else to be as scrupulous and fastidious as you are.

-- It slows us down so that we can actually concentrate more, and make better decisions about what is realistic.
-This can prevent calamity.
+- It slows us down so that we can actually concentrate more, and make better decisions about what’s realistic.
+This can prevent calamities such as racing headlong into projects by yourself with the absolute certainty that you have to take it on alone because no-one else will do it the right way.

-People who are driven can become possessed by an idea and become rigid and inflexible about it.
+People who are driven can become possessed by an idea and become rigid and inflexible in their drive to do what they feel is the right thing.
+It shows up in road rage, unwieldy kitchen commands, and passive-aggressive punishment aimed at those who don’t comply.
 It can cause unproductive interpersonal conflict, waste energy, and lead to bad decisions.
-Depression can lessen that tendency and can help us to slow down and reflect about what we’ve been so cocksure about.
+Depression can lessen that tendency and can help us to slow down and question the strategies we’ve been so cocksure about.

 Jung: Depression is the Unconscious Trying To Balance Us

-Jung believed that the human psyche is a self-balancing, homeostatic system, or at least it can be if we aren’t cut off from the wisdom of the unconscious.
-So, if we get too rigid, a low mood can force us to re-evaluate how we’re living.
+Carl Jung believed that the human psyche is a self-balancing, homeostatic system.
+Or at least it can be if we aren’t so headstrong that we ignore the wisdom of the unconscious.
+So, if we get too rigid, a low mood brought on by the unconscious can force us to re-evaluate how we’re living.
 He believed that depression is nature’s way of taking energy away from the conscious ego, and putting it in the unconscious so that we have to pay attention to what’s happening inside.

 And Now–The Reality